How to List on Zillow For Sale By Owner

 You can drag and drop photos that showcase your home.
 At this point, you can also add a URL to a Virtual Tour and create a 3D home walkthrough.

-6. Update home details
+6. Update the home details

 Enter basic information about your home in the "Home facts" section, and then provide more detailed information on the page in the "Additional information" area.